-Overarching Need Need for students to get along.
+Overarching Need There is a major need for students at Jenkins-White to get along with each other.

 How severe is the need?
 High

-Is the need trending better or worse over time?
-Better
+Is the need trending better or Better

+worse over time?

-Can Root Causes be Identified?
-Yes
+Can Root Causes be Yes

+Identified?

 Priority Order 3